freenas/freenas-docs/userguide/storage.rst

    |                |                            |                                                                                                              |
    +----------------+----------------------------+--------------------------------------------------------------------------------------------------------------+

-If the "Recursive" box is checked, you do not need to create snapshots for every dataset individually as they are included in the snapshot.
+If the :guilabel:`Recursive` box is checked, you do not need to create snapshots for every dataset individually as they are included in the snapshot.
 The downside is that there is no way to exclude certain datasets from being included in a recursive snapshot.

-When the "OK" button is clicked, a snapshot is taken and the task will be repeated according to your settings.
+When the :guilabel:`OK` button is clicked, a snapshot is taken and the task will be repeated according to your settings.

-After creating a periodic snapshot task, an entry for the snapshot task will be added to "View Periodic Snapshot Tasks".
-Click an entry to access its "Edit" and "Delete" buttons.
+After creating a periodic snapshot task, an entry for the snapshot task will be added to :guilabel:`View Periodic Snapshot Tasks`.
+Click an entry to access its :guilabel:`Edit` and :guilabel:`Delete` buttons.

 .. index:: Replication